NoComment1105/periodic-mod-minecraft/README.md

 Elements from the periodic table in Minecraft 1.16.x

-### What is the purpose of this datapack?
+### What is the purpose of this Mod?
-You can get a lot of tool drops from Minecraft mobs. and usually they come on iron or gold tools/weapons/armour; and that can be a pain becuase it  renders then useless usually.
-But this pack here allows you to put any tool/weapon/armour piece in the smithing table and upgrade it to the next level
+This mod adds elements from the real world into minecraft, making the game, a bit more realistic

 ### Features
 Adds Uranium Lumps, Uranium Ore and Uranium Block